 While we recognise that visits, at times, can be highly emotive, our staff and visitors’ centre staff are there to support you but any aggressive or inappropriate behaviour will not be tolerated.
 For security reasons, you may be refused entry to the open visits facility and instead offered a closed visit.

-Details about the legal and social (friends and family) visiting times allowed at HMP Addiewell.
+Details about the social (friends and family) visiting times allowed at HMP Addiewell.